andimarafioti/florence2-finetuning/README.md

 })
 ```

-## Fixing Florence-2 code
+## Updating Florence-2 for Fine-Tuning

-To fine-tune Florence-2, we needed to modify the `Florence2Seq2SeqLMOutput` class.
-Our PRs are open and the code already links to them, in general you need to pass the revision to the model call:
+To fine-tune Florence-2, we had to make some modifications to the `Florence2Seq2SeqLMOutput` class.
+We have submitted pull requests (PRs) with these changes, and you can find links to them in the code.
+To use the revised version, you need to specify the appropriate revision when loading the model:

 ```python
 model = AutoModelForCausalLM.from_pretrained(